Selous National Park

 The Selous Game Reserve is the biggest game reserve in Africa, covering a vast area of about 54,600 km², putting it at 1.5 times the size of Belgium!

 The game reserve receives its name in honour of Frederick Courtney Selous, an Englishman whose knowledge of the African bush has entered the stuff of legends.
-From 1871, and over the next forty years, Selous developed his intimate knowledge of the wilderness and served as the Great White Hunter for names as large as Theodore Roosevelt, and was instrumental in assisting Rhodes’ work in adding present-day Zimbabwe to the old British Empire.
-Following his death in 1917 (shot by a German sniper), the reserve was named in his honour and Selous’ grave remains at the site he died at within its grounds.
+From 1871, Selous spent 40 years developing his intimate knowledge of the wilderness and served as the Great White Hunter for names as large as Theodore Roosevelt.
+He was instrumental in assisting Rhodes’ work in adding present-day Zimbabwe to the old British Empire.
+The reserve was named in his honour following his death in 1917 (shot by a German sniper).
+Selous’ grave remains at the site he died at within its grounds.

 One of Selous’ key attractions lies in the official status of the “Game Reserve”, it is not a national park.
 This means that it is not bound by many of the rules intrinsic to the government-run national parks, and is instead privately managed.
-Unfortunately, much of the Selous Game Reserve is dedicated to very profitable hunting (albeit controlled and officiated levels of the “sport”), although a substantial area is dedicated to eco-friendly tourism and affords a greater level of submersion into the African wilderness than is possible elsewhere.
+Unfortunately, much of the Selous Game Reserve is dedicated to very profitable hunting (albeit controlled and officiated levels of the “sport”).
+But a substantial area is dedicated to eco-friendly tourism and affords a better level of submersion into the African wilderness than is possible elsewhere.

 Game Reserves strive to find a balance between being self-sustaining and allowing struggling governments to focus their attentions elsewhere, whilst simultaneously maintaining a suitable level of conservation – and large parts of the Selous have managed this.
 Small lodges, camps and temporary establishments set up in the wild parts of the park offer minimal disruption to the natural state of affairs, and given freedom from national park legislation, allow for walking safaris, boat trips and guided game drives not otherwise possible.